vr-oj/PRIM-QtApp/README.md

    pip install --upgrade pip
    pip install -r requirements.txt
    ```
-   - If `requirements.txt` is not provided, install manually (omit `imagingcontrol4` if you only use OpenCV cameras):
+   - If `requirements.txt` is not provided, install manually:
      ```bash
      pip install pyqt5 imagingcontrol4 pyserial numpy tifffile
      ```

 4. **Install IC Imaging Control 4 SDK**
    - Download and install the TIS IC4 SDK for your camera.
 Ensure that the GenTL Producer is configured for your DMK camera.
-   - On Windows, verify that `imagingcontrol4` Python module can import successfully if you plan to use DMK cameras.
+   - On Windows, verify that `imagingcontrol4` Python module can import successfully.

 ---